-A clear vision developed in this way forms an important foundation for a well-defined ‘digital north star’ that allows organisations to deliver on technology roadmaps with better precision and coordination.
+A clear vision developed in this way forms an important foundation for a well-defined ‘digital north star’ that allows organizations to deliver on technology roadmaps with better precision and coordination.
 This is partially due to being able to create high-quality, transparent communications around their strategies that encourage cross-functional dialogue and stakeholder buy-in to drive strategic initiatives forward.
 In addition, it helps ensure effective governance and oversight by enhancing accountability around key deliverables and outcomes.

 The fact is digital transformation today requires everyone to be a technologist.
 Rapid innovation necessitates the seamless sharing of ideas, expertise and capabilities to stay ahead of change and secure its opportunities.
 Gone are the days when functional areas could be viewed in silos, dependent on the piecemeal delivery of individual technology projects, that together – it was hoped – bring about value-accretive outcomes for stakeholders.
-The most advanced technology adopters have long shifted away from this project-based mindset, and embraced digital transformation as a continuous, holistic process of enhancing critical capabilities across the organisation, rather than an ultimate end goal.
+The most advanced technology adopters have long shifted away from this project-based mindset, and embraced digital transformation as a continuous, holistic process of enhancing critical capabilities across the organization, rather than an ultimate end goal.

 An unquestionable catalyst of recent digital transformation has been the Covid-19 pandemic.
-Financial institutions were forced to take a technological leap of faith to rethink operational processes from the ground up in favour of flexibility and resilience.
+Financial institutions were forced to take a technological leap of faith to rethink operational processes from the ground up in favor of flexibility and resilience.
 Both customer experiences and interaction, along with employee working environments were reengineered at speed due to necessity rather than choice or a more evolutionary approach.

 Similarly, employees have been empowered by the flexible benefits of the work-from-home environment.
 The workforce of today expects choice and the ability to construct their own working relationship with employers.
-Furthermore, despite these requests, the tight employment environment leans in favour of those with talent.
+Furthermore, despite these requests, the tight employment environment leans in favor of those with talent.
 To secure and retain such talent, successful financial institutions will need to proactively offer this flexibility and manage expectations as part of their employee proposition.

 Another critical part of the digital transformation solution is aiming for greater simplicity amid complexity to cope.
 There is growing recognition that financial institutions must increasingly focus on furthering their competitive advantage in areas they can make the biggest impact, namely execution and distribution.
 In short, firms know trying to be all things to all people is no longer a winning strategy.

-Over the years, organisations have been hard at work simplifying their operational infrastructure by partnering with independent service providers.
+Over the years, organizations have been hard at work simplifying their operational infrastructure by partnering with independent service providers.
 This goes far beyond getting access to the latest technology solutions, however.
 It is part of a broader strategic move to advance digital transformation agendas by bolstering internal talent with external expertise, capacity and experience to innovate with confidence in a rapidly changing world.

 Firms want to work with partners who have successfully deployed digital transformation projects before, rather than be the guinea pig that pilots something that ultimately may not scale.
-With the right long-term partner in place, firms can not only reduce the upfront operational costs and risks they face, but they can also complement their internal skillsets with deep subject matter expertise that quickly realises the opportunities of new innovative technologies.
-As a result, they benefit from mutualisation in a co-operative ecosystem that is almost impossible to achieve in isolation.
+With the right long-term partner in place, firms can not only reduce the upfront operational costs and risks they face, but they can also complement their internal skillsets with deep subject matter expertise that quickly realizes the opportunities of new innovative technologies.
+As a result, they benefit from mutualization in a co-operative ecosystem that is almost impossible to achieve in isolation.

 Going forward, I believe the boundaries between these flowing pools of capabilities and talent will be indistinguishable from one another.
-Together they will define the critical resources at the disposal of an organisation hoping to achieve digital leadership.
+Together they will define the critical resources at the disposal of an organization hoping to achieve digital leadership.
 Whether it's accelerating the adoption of new technologies like AI, blockchain, cloud and digital. or the ongoing transformation of your own business, the partners you choose to work with matter more than ever.